 “It is the small things in life which count; it is the inconsequential leak which empties the biggest reservoir.” – Charles Comiskey

-Almost every day at High Tide, you will most likely find a Cortado SeaTeam member or two netting plastic that we see floating in the water.
+Almost every day at some time, you will most likely find a Cortado SeaTeam member or two netting plastic that we see floating in the water.
 It’s so easy to walk past, and yet.
 As cruisers, we feel we must make a conscious decision to ignore it, or do something about it.

 So, we started our own mission of sorts and we call ourselves, “SeaTeam”.
 To date, have pulled thousands of pieces of plastic that will now never again threaten our waterways or wildlife. *(see mvcortado blog post: “Every Piece Counts”)

 SeaTeam is our effort to point a spotlight on the widely accepted, prevalent and damaging presence of plastic in our waterways.
 “Making a difference” is as easy as picking up a net and bagging a few pieces of trash.
 It is our hope that others will join our team as well!

 TEAM MEMBERS NEEDED: Noone can solve this problem alone.
 This is not a marina-management issue, but a social responsibilty.
 It takes each one of us (young and old!) doing our small part to accomplish a big thing.

 We CAN reduce plastics in the water and our food source IF we work together.

 Notice the manatee below Sophia’s foot in the photo above – on this day, we removed a heap of floating debris from the water and were rewarded by a visit from a very grateful sea-cow (we named him Doug).

 Nature notices when we are helping.